UPB-Graphics/gfx-framework/README.md

 # Introduction

-This project is a tiny graphics framework used in ...
+This project is a tiny graphics framework used by the Graphics Department of the Polytechnic University of Bucharest.
+It is currently used as teaching support for the following courses:

+-   Elements of Computer Graphics [(Open CourseWare)](https://ocw.cs.pub.ro/courses/egc)

 It has missing functionality that you will need to implement.

+The code is cross-platform, and you can build it natively on:

+-   Windows: i686, x86_64
+-   Linux: x86_64
+-   macOS: x86_64

 # Prerequisites